Questions? Call NCOAE Support (910) 399-8090

-Created by women, for women, the Women’s Wilderness Initiative course is a seven-day outdoor adventure in the Pisgah National Forest — where student participants are immersed in a wonderland of densely forested hills, cool mountain streams, cascading waterfalls, and stunning rock formations.
+Created by women, for women, the Women’s Wilderness Initiative course is a 8-day outdoor adventure in the Pisgah National Forest — where student participants are immersed in a wonderland of densely forested hills, cool mountain streams, cascading waterfalls, and stunning rock formations.

 You will spend about half your time developing the technical skills to navigate mountains and rivers, and the other half communing with nature, building lifelong friendships, and refreshing your spirit.